markdeleon01/uppercaseband-vue2/README.md

 As a matter of interest and passion for JavaScript and music in general, I created a Vue2 web application for my band UPPERCASE.

+The live site can be found on: https://uppercaseband.onrender.com/

 ## Project setup
 1. Install NodeJS on your local machine
 2. Clone this project repository